- Activity Level: high

 - Registered?: aca, akc

-Blue Heeler – Australian Cattle Dog Breed Profile
+Blue Heeler – Australian Cattle Dog Dog Breed Information

 Known as the Blue Heeler, or the Australian Cattle Dog, this breed hails from Australia and traces its roots back all the way to the wild dingo.
 They were bred specifically to drive cattle over long distances and often across rough terrain.
 They received their “Heeler” nickname due to their common habit of nipping at cattle’s heels to herd them.